schanks/muscle_sex/figures/snATAC/README.md

 # Sex differences in cell type level chromatin accessibility

 ##Secondary analyses
-chromstate.R: Tested enrichment of differential accessibility by sex by chromatin state adjusting for bins of peak count
+chromstate.R: Tested enrichment of differential accessibility by sex by chromatin state adjusting for bins of peak count using consensus states from the male and female reference samples

+chromstate_female.R: Same as above using only female reference sample

+chromstate_male.R: Same as above using only male reference sample

-chromstate_nocount.R: Tested enrichment of differential accessibility by sex by chromatin state without adjusting for bins of peak count
+chromstate_nocount.R: Tested enrichment of differential accessibility by sex by chromatin state without adjusting for bins of peak count using consensus states from the male and female reference samples

+chromstate_female_nocount.R: Same as above using only female reference sample

+chromstate_male_nocount.R: Same as above using only male reference sample

 ## Figures
 figure4.R: Figure 4.
 Sex differences in cell-type specific chromatin accessibility in human skeletal muscle